 A fogger that disseminates a fine mist of a sanitation agent is used by CYP staff in the affected room prior to reopening.
 Safety Data Sheets for the sanitation solution deployed by the fogger have been deemed safe to use in the CDC and are kept on file in the program.

-Appropriate handwashing hygiene as per Reference A is to be always used.
+Appropriate handwashing hygiene as per Reference A is to be used at all times.

 REFRENCE A

 When to Wash Hands